 5. You may be able to shorten your loan term and/or get a lower rate.

 By refinancing, you’re taking on a new loan.
 And, while you may be able to get cash out from this transaction, you may also be able to shorten your loan term or get a lower rate.
 That means you may be able to lower your monthly payment or even pay less over the life of your loan.

-Visit our blog for even more refinancing and mortgage tips.
+Visit our articles section for even more refinancing and mortgage tips.

 Disclaimer: by refinancing the existing loan, the total finance charges may be higher over the life of the loan.